-James Smidt is an operatic tenor and voice teacher currently based in the DC Metropolitan area.
-As a voice teacher, Mr. Smidt works with young artists and professional singers from across the country, who have appeared with prestigious companies and programs including Dallas Opera, Hamilton on Broadway, Wolf Trap Opera, Opera Theatre of St. Louis, The Glimmerglass Festival, Des Moines Metro Opera, Opera Santa Barbera, Opera San Jose, Greensboro Opera, Crested Butte Music Festival, Opera Neo, SongFest, North Carolina Summer Opera, and South Carolina Bach Society.
+James Smidt is an operatic tenor and voice teacher based in New York City.
+As a voice teacher, Mr. Smidt works with young artists and professional singers from across the country, who have appeared with prestigious companies and programs including Dallas Opera, New York City Opera, Hamilton on Broadway, Wolf Trap Opera, Opera Theatre of St. Louis, The Glimmerglass Festival, Des Moines Metro Opera, Opera Santa Barbera, Opera San Jose, Greensboro Opera, Crested Butte Music Festival, Opera Neo, SongFest, North Carolina Summer Opera, and South Carolina Bach Society.

 In the Spring of 2019, Mr. Smidt completed his post-graduate studies as a Professional Fellow with the AJ Fletcher Opera Institute in Winston-Salem, North Carolina.
 During the 2018-2019 season, he was featured on the main stage as the title role in Massenet’s Werther conducted Maestro Antony Walker, Grimoaldo (Rodelina) with Grammy Award winning conductor Maestro Stephen Stubbs, and Peter Quint (The Turn of the Screw) with Lachlan Glen.
 In March 2019, Mr. Smidt was awarded 2nd place in the Heafner WIlliams Vocal Competition.